csr632/react-di/README.md

 # react-svs-di

 react-svs-di is a react state managent library.
-It helps you build a robust data layer for your app.
+It helps you to build a robust data layer for your app.
 It comes with these features:

 - Typescript first.
 Get full intellisense and type-checking when:
   - Subscribe shared state